Problems, Remedies, Outcomes (2)

 Practice Group Report

-Having spent some time in August practicing how to develop outcomes, during our September meeting we focussed on helping the client to pay attention to the structure of their problems...
+Having spent some time last month practising how to develop outcomes, this time we focussed on helping the client to pay attention to the structure of their problems…

 We started with a warm-up activity, working in pairs to practice the full three-part syntax of Clean Language: